dispossible/svg-smoother/README.md

 -   Investigate support for smoothing into and out of curve commands
 -   Add more examples
 -   Measure and improve performance
+-   Add an optimization step to remove large floats, and restore usage of H and V commands

 ## Support